Trees, Listed Buildings & Conservation Areas

 The South Bucks Area has responsibility for managing almost a thousand Tree Preservation Orders, as well as Conservation Areas, covering thousands of trees.
 Large parts of the district are managed privately as estates controlled by the Forestry Commission, the Corporation of London and the National Trust.

 The Council is committed to preserving and enhancing this tree stock and to promoting a better understanding of trees through education.

 Find out more about trees and tree care

 Listed Buildings, Conservation Areas and the Historic Environment

-South Bucks District has a rich architectural heritage with around 750 Listed Buildings, 21 Conservation Areas as well as 12 Registered Parks and Gardens and 11 Scheduled Ancient Monuments.
-These historic buildings, areas and landscapes provide valuable evidence of our social and economic history and contribute to the special character of the district.
+This area has a rich architectural heritage with around 750 Listed Buildings, 21 Conservation Areas as well as 12 Registered Parks and Gardens and 11 Scheduled Ancient Monuments.
+These historic buildings, areas and landscapes provide valuable evidence of our social and economic history and contribute to the special character of the area.

-He provides specialist guidance and information on the repair of historic buildings, work to identify and secure the restoration of Buildings at Risk and seeks to raise the profile of the historic environment.
+They provide specialist guidance and information on the repair of historic buildings, work to identify and secure the restoration of Buildings at Risk and seek to raise the profile of the historic environment.

-Designated Heritage Assets in South Bucks District include Listed Buildings and Conservation Areas designated as such under the relevant legislation, as well as Scheduled Monuments and Registered Parks and Gardens.
+Designated Heritage Assets include Listed Buildings and Conservation Areas designated as such under the relevant legislation, as well as Scheduled Monuments and Registered Parks and Gardens.